ustaxcourt/ef-cms/docsify/testing.md

 });
 ```

-Each it statement should be a small test with a single assertion (if possible).
-The reason we keep tests small is so we can verify when specific parts of the function are broken instead of having the entire test suite fail when something goes wrong.
+Each `it` statement should be a small test with a single assertion (if possible).
+The reason we keep tests small is so that we can verify when specific parts of a function are broken instead of having the entire test suite fail when something goes wrong.

 ### Mocking

 Most of our code in Dawson is passed in an applicationContext which is where we have our third party dependencies setup via dependency inversion.
-It's pretty easy to mock dependencies on the applicationContext because we can just defined a new function using `jest.fn()` which will create a jest mock we can use to verify that the function was called.
+It's pretty easy to mock dependencies on the applicationContext because we can just define a new function using `jest.fn()` which will create a jest mock that we can use to verify that the function was called.
 For example:

 ```javascript
 const { getClientId } = require('./getClientId');